Emericdefay/MAS-to-MBS/README.md

 ## Todo

-- [ ] Change the arduino program construction : Make a serial reader - Work in Progress- successfully linked Arduino & Arduino, some issues.
+- [ ] Change the arduino program construction : Make a serial reader - Work in Progress!
 (70%)
 - [ ] Describe the modules, never enough description  (70%)
 - [ ] Optimize the arduino matricial usage, reducing the memory used - On it.
 - [ ] Add the printer montage - Need pieces.
 Almost done the puncher.